ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

          trigger.beginOverlapEvent:Connect(OnBeginOverlap)
          ```

+6. Once you've set up all the code, the final step is to select the trigger itself (that holds both the art and the script) and right click it.
+Select "Enable Networking" to enable this to work properly.

+7. Test it out!
+Shoot the Fire Staff 10 times, and when you're out of ammo and cannot shoot anymore, pick up an *ember* pickup.
+Once you've gathered one, press R on the keyboard to trigger the reload ability.
+If all is set up correctly, that would give you 1 more fire bullet to fire!

 ### Connecting UI

-You'll likely want to set up User Interface (UI) for your magic staff's abilities.
+You'll probably want to set up User Interface (UI) for your fire staff's abilities.
 For a refresher on how to set this up, check out the **[Ability Tutorial](/tutorials/gameplay/abilities/#core-component-ability-display)**'s section on UI.

 ## Examples